"Only a fool learns from his own mistakes. The wise man learns from the mistakes of others." - Otto Von Bismarck

 "You live to your fullest potential when you pursue a challenging dream that builds lasting value for others.” -Russ Wilcox

 For Russ, that was building E Ink to change the publishing industry so anyone could access a book, any time, anywhere.
-Now, he's working on a nuclear power startup trying to use nuclear waste to generate power.
+Now, he's on the board of directors of a company working on a nuclear power startup trying to use nuclear waste to generate power.
 Inspiring stuff.